 Diane McKnight leads a team researching changes to Colorado streams stemming from a changing climate and acid mine drainage.
 She also spearheads the start of the Long-Term Ecological Research program children’s book series with My Water Comes from the Mountains (2004) and The Lost Seal (2006), parts of an integrated, collaborative engagement program with teachers and students across Colorado and the world.

-INSTAAR holds its first Open House for K-12 students, which has become an annual event introducing hundreds of kids each year to environmental science through hands-on activities in INSTAAR labs and by Boulder Creek.
+INSTAAR holds its first Open House for K-12 students, which has become an annual event introducing hundreds of kids from Southern Hills Middle School each year to environmental science through hands-on activities in INSTAAR labs and by Boulder Creek.